jleahred/katas/langs/rust/machine_revisions_problem/README.md

     };
 ```

 You can enjoy (as I did) solving the problem, and you can also see my solution
-and Rust implementation to compare or just for curiosity.
+and implementation (Rust or Haskell) to compare or just for curiosity.

 I will solve it on different languages to compare performance and
 enjoining level during coding